ApprenticeAI/frapy/docs/topics/stats.rst

 Stats Collection
 ================

-Scrapy provides a convenient facility for collecting stats in the form of key/values, where values are often counters.
+Frapy provides a convenient facility for collecting stats in the form of key/values, where values are often counters.
 The facility is called the Stats Collector, and can be accessed through the :attr:`~frapy.crawler.Crawler.stats` attribute of the :ref:`topics-api-crawler`, as illustrated by the examples in